-Comprehensive due diligence requires that we evaluate all viable clean energy generation technologies before making decisions about Klickitat County's clean energy future.
+Comprehensive due diligence requires that we evaluate all viable clean energy generation technologies before making decisions about Washington States's clean energy future.
 The "pro" and "con" discussion about megasolar farms is stuck in the past, as it's not concurrent with advances in new technologies.
 We need to widen the scope of discussion of clean energy generation to address good alternatives to massive solar farms.

 Moreover, from a cost-effective and profitability perspective, the Pacific Northwest (PNW) region and Klickitat County is not an especially good location for utility-scale megasolar farms due to low solar irradiance levels during six months of the year.
-These monthly Solar Irradiance maps support this assertion (check 120degrees longitude, 46 degrees latitude). https://bit.ly/41Lh114 .
+These monthly Solar Irradiance maps support this assertion (check 120 degrees longitude, 46 degrees latitude). https://bit.ly/41Lh1l4.
 Please note residential- and small-scale solar is cost-effective in the PNW.

 Yes, there are good alternatives to megasolar farms in the PNW.
 The "right tool for the job" also applies to methods of clean energy production.
-Solar arrays are a good choice for small-scale residential and business roof-top power generation.
-But this method is inadequate for meeting a substantial portion of the future daily power needs of WA state.
+Above 45 degrees latitude, PV solar arrays are a good choice for small-scale residential and business roof-top power generation.
+But this method is inadequate for meeting a substantial portion of the future daily power needs of WA state (or any northern state's location above 45 degrees latitude).